 With interest rates on the rise, while federal loans benefit from continued forbearance, many are contemplating the best time to refinance.
-Early April saw yet another extension of the federal forbearance period.
-Loans are now set to enter payment status on September 1st, with many speculating we will experience another extension that pushes out payments until the end of the year.
+This year saw yet another extension of the forbearance period as President Biden’s forgiveness plan works its way through the court system.
+Loans are set to enter payment status on September 1st, pending the Supreme Court’s final decision on this forgiveness package.
 With so much uncertainty in today’s environment, it’s hard to know what to do.
-See below for a few things to consider regarding your federal student loans in 2022.
+See below for a few things to consider regarding your federal student loans in 2023.

 Hold on to federal student loans for now

 When the COVID pandemic initially began, many Americans’ cash flow was greatly affected.
 One of the ways the government responded was to suspend federal student loan payments (aka forbearance) AND interest accumulation associated with these loans.
 Therefore, one could pause making payments altogether OR make payments to eliminate all previously accrued interest and ultimately begin tackling the principal balance.
-The timeframe for this forbearance has been extended multiple times, but as it currently stands, the extension is scheduled to end after August 31st, 2022.
-However, there is continued talk amongst political circles that they will once again be pushed back until after the 2022 midterm elections on November 8th.
-President Biden continues to favor some level of federal student loan debt forgiveness.
+The timeframe for this forbearance has been extended multiple times, but as it stands, loans are set to re-enter payment status on September 1, 2023.
+The administration has continued to emphasize the fact that this will be the final extension…but we have heard that same message before.
+Thus, our recommendation is to hold your federal loans until payments officially resume.

 Pay Attention to Rising Interest Rates